Ant untangles her relationship with the irrational and completely confusing emotion that is anger.

 The experience of anger is a topic rarely touched upon on YouTube.
 It’s something common, that we all experience, yet few YouTube vloggers have attempted to decode the emotion itself.
 Antoinette Belle courageously explores her experience of the emotion in anger & negative emotion, the third video of her monthly YouTube series, self.ish.

 Anger & negative emotion opens up with a heartfelt montage sequence depicting a group of friends who start chatting about the whimsical uncertainty that comes with youth.
-Ant proposes a question about the future to her friend: “do you think we’re gonna be doing something good?”
+Ant proposes a question about the future to her friend: “Do you think we’re gonna be doing something good?”
 Her friend deliberates for a moment, before telling Ant she’s going to have an amazing creative job that she loves, but have no money.
-This short exchange invites the viewer into Ant’s world, readying us to enter her mind later in the video.
+This short exchange invites the viewer into Ant’s world, readying us for entering her mind later in the video.

-Rather than offering us ten minutes of escapism, Ant offers something very different in her vlogs: an opportunity every month to explore a different aspect of the inner psyche.
-She introduces her experience of anger by saying that “I have been internalising a lot of the anger that I’ve been experiencing.”
+Rather than giving us ten minutes of escapism, Ant offers something very different in her vlogs: an opportunity every month to explore a different aspect of the inner psyche.
+She introduces her experience of anger by saying, “I have been internalising a lot of the anger that I’ve been experiencing”.

 Continuing, she says: “I don’t really think of anger as a positive natural human phenomenon.
 It’s more of something that is intrinsically bad about me and that I can’t control.”

 As Ant opens up, we are able to see our own experiences of anger within her, normalising the emotion.
 “It’s okay to feel anger,” Ant reassures us, “or, like, at least allowing myself to let out my anger and process it and channel it in ways that aren’t directly harmful to people.”